aresthebellator/EcoScan-AI/README.md

 # 🇬🇧 English Version

-EcoScan-AI is a local AI system that analyzes photos containing waste and determines the environmental severity.
+EcoScan-AI is a local AI system that analyzes images containing waste and determines environmental severity.

-Everything runs **fully offline** on your machine:
+Runs **fully offline**:
 ✔ No API
 ✔ No cloud
 ✔ No data sent online